thosgood/this-weeks-finds/markdown/101-151/week142.md

 surrounded by stones of the other color.
-More precisely, we say a stone is "dead" when none of its nearest neighbors of the same color have nearest neighbors of the same color which have nearest neighbors of the same color which\... have nearest neighbors that are still vacant grid points.
+More precisely, we say a stone is "dead" when none of its nearest neighbors of the same color have nearest neighbors of the same color which have nearest neighbors of the same color which... have nearest neighbors that are still vacant grid points.

 There are also two subsidary rules, designed to keep silly things from